taikatta/Milestone2-DailyNASA/README.md

 #### Project purpose: Presentation of interacitve data

 In this project, you'll build an interactive front-end site.
-The site should respond to the users' actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals.
+The site should respond to the users actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals.

 Value provided:
 Users are able to interact with the site in their particular way, to achieve their personal goals and derive answers to their specific questions.